GL_Discover Hub_Stocks_1920x1280_TraderGray_01

 Large-cap vs. small-cap stocks

-When comparing large-cap and small-cap stocks, investors face different risk and reward profiles, business models, and growth opportunities.
+Large-cap and small-cap stocks can have different risk profiles, business models, liquidity levels and growth characteristics.

 Let's explore the main differences between large-cap and small-cap stocks: